jimcrews/crewsj.github.io/k8s-kind-setup.md

 curl localhost:30001
 ```

-You should recive the nginx welcome page
+You should receive the nginx welcome page

 ``` shell
 <!DOCTYPE html>